 We currently conduct operations in various countries and jurisdictions.
 Conducting and launching operations on an international scale requires close coordination of activities across multiple jurisdictions and time zones and consumes significant management resources.
 If we fail to coordinate and manage these activities effectively, our business, financial condition or results of operations could be materially and adversely affected.
-International operations entail a variety of risks, including challenges in staffing and managing foreign operations, tariffs and other trade barriers, unexpected changes in legislative or regulatory requirements of foreign countries into which we sell our products, difficulties in obtaining export licenses or in overcoming other trade barriers and restrictions resulting in delivery delays and significant taxes or other burdens of complying with a variety of foreign laws.
+International operations entail a variety of risks, including challenges in staffing and managing foreign operations, tariffs and other trade barriers, unexpected changes in legislative or regulatory requirements of foreign countries into which we sell our products, including as a result of the recent referendum held in the United Kingdom on its membership in the European Union (the outcome of which was a vote on favor of leaving the European Union), difficulties in obtaining export licenses or in overcoming other trade barriers and restrictions resulting in delivery delays and significant taxes or other burdens of complying with a variety of foreign laws.
 In conducting our international operations, we will be subject to U.S. laws relating to our international activities, such as the Foreign Corrupt Practices Act of 1977, as well as foreign laws relating to our activities in other countries, such as the United Kingdom Bribery Act of 2010.
 Failure to comply with these laws may subject us to financial and/or other penalties in the U.S. and/or foreign countries that could materially and adversely impact our operations or financial condition.